jrp-dev/bw-todo/README.md

 Important Note
 ---------------

-this project is using React 19 and the dependencies may not install right away. please use thne command`npm install --legacy-peer-deps` to install the project
+this project is using React 19 and the dependencies may not install correctly. please use thne command`npm install --legacy-peer-deps` to install the project

 Features
 --------